-- BIOS runs in 16-bit processor mode, and has only 1 MB space to execute.
+- BIOS runs in 16-bit processor mode and has only 1 MB of space to execute.

-- It can’t initialize multiple hardware devices at once, thus leading to slow booting process.
+- It can’t initialize multiple hardware devices at once, thus leading to a slow booting process.

 Difference between the Booting Process with UEFI and the Booting Process with BIOS

 - Booting Process With UEFI : Unlike BIOS, UEFI doesn’t look for the MBR in the first sector of the Boot Device.
-It maintains a list of valid boot volumes called EFI Service Partitions.
-During the POST procedure the UEFI firmware scans all of the bootable storage devices that are connected to the system for a valid GUID Partition Table (GPT), which is an improvement over MBR.
+It maintains a list of valid boot volumes called EFI System Partitions.
+During the POST procedure, the UEFI firmware scans all of the bootable storage devices that are connected to the system for a valid GUID Partition Table (GPT), which is an improvement over MBR.
 Unlike the MBR, GPT doesn’t contain a Boot-Loader.
-The firmware itself scans the GPT to find an EFI Service Partition to boot from, and directly loads the OS from the right partition.
-If it fails to find one, it goes back the BIOS-type Booting process called ‘Legacy Boot’.
+The firmware itself scans the GPT to find an EFI System Partition to boot from, and directly loads the OS from the right partition.
+If it fails to find one, it goes back to the BIOS-type Booting process called ‘Legacy Boot’.